aa16oaslak/Astronomical-Crossmatching-Tool/README.md

 - After filling in all the entries, click the button on the bottom of the window.
 You can now check your final resulting named as *master_catalog.csv* in the local file directory.

-**Note: If your catalog size is huge, it's highly recommended to first reduce the catalogue size according to your needs and then follow the above procedures.**
+**Note: If your catalog size is huge and your systems RAM is low, it's highly recommended to first reduce the catalogue size according to your needs and then follow the above procedures.**